adi2412/react-table/README.md

 # React Table

 React Table is a simple, light weight table built on React.
-It makes no assumptions about your data and allows the user to define how the table reacts to pagination, filtering and sorting.
+It makes no assumptions about your data and allows you to define how the table reacts to pagination, filtering and sorting.

 # Usage